Chaseos/Chaseos/README.md

 - 🗣️ I'm a team advocate, speaking out when I feel something is off or could be better.

 - 🤹 I prioritize having a life/work balance.
-Work to live, not live to work. (!4️⃣ day work week 🗓️!)
+Work to live, not live to work. (!4️⃣ day work week advocate 🗓️!)

 - ⚡ Other stuff about me **🌱 Vegan 🗺️ World Traveler 🚐 Van Life**